dinhanhthi/dinhanhthi.com/_posts/2018-07-21-for-me-only.md

   - `icon-color` : (e.g. `#ffeead`) if you wanna set a color for that icon.
   - `icon-photo: jekyll.png` : header photo for your post (if it exists).
 Photos must be stored in `/img/header/`.
 - `toc: 1` if you wanna show the table of content in your site.
+- `notfull: 1` if the note is not good enough.

 ## TOC